xiamyphys/notebeamer/README.md

 This work has the LPPL maintenance status `maintained`.

-The Current Maintainer of this work is [Mingyu Hsia](https://www.ctan.org/author/xia-my).
+The Current Maintainer of this work is [Mingyu Xia](https://www.ctan.org/author/xia-my).

-## Derivative Works

-- [fadingimage](https://ctan.org/pkg/fadingimage): Package provides macros for inputting full width picture at the edges of pages quickly.

-- [litesolution](https://ctan.org/pkg/litesolution): Class designed for typesetting solutions of problems in exams, textbooks, etc.